-What Should I do this Summer?
+What Should I Do this Summer?

 1) What should I do for my personal development?